 Copper (Formerly ProsperWorks) is the only CRM designed for use with G Suite (formerly Google Apps) and recommend by Google.
 Like Streak, Copper has an interface that’s directly in your email inbox, which is where the salespeople of today now spend most of their work time in.

 Copper will participate in the Google SaaS Sales Alignment Program, according to a company statement in which their CEO, Jon Lee, announced his product’s ‘productivity-first approach’ for a ‘design-centric, mobile workforce’.
-Further discussion on this initiative and how it could impact other CRM’s can be found on Automated’s blog here.

 Here is a explanation of a B2B Sales Stack using G Suite with Copper as the CRM by Alex Glenn:

-Hubspot has a free sales CRM as a part of their marketing suite.
+Hubspot has a free (albeit clunky) sales CRM as a part of their marketing suite.
 It can be quite tough to conquer the learning curve of the app.
 Importing bulk contacts isn’t as easy as it should be, as Hubspot CRM makes confusing distinctions between contacts and companies, which unfortunately is a common flaw with most CRM’s out there today.
 There’s also no 2-way email sync available, which can be rather inconvenient if you are using other tools to send email outside of the Hubspot Marketing suite.
 However, once you finish learning the ropes, there are a lot of amazing possibilities thanks to the sheer amount of integrations available due to its current market position.